 Tax benefits of forestry investments

-Investment in UK commercial forestry has significant tax benefits:
+Investment in UK commercial forestry can have significant tax benefits:

 - Inheritance tax: 100% IHT relief after two years due to Business Property Relief, provided you still hold the investment on death

 - Dividend tax: none.
 All distributions are paid gross prior to the deduction of any tax

 - Income tax: there is no liability to income tax on timber revenue

 - Capital gains tax: no CGT on any gain made on the value of the timber.
 The underlying land is subject to CGT although most of the gain would be in the value of the timber

 Tax benefits depend on circumstances and tax rules can change.

 You could buy and manage a forest yourself.
 This could set you back at least £1 million.
 A popular alternative is to invest through a forestry fund: for a much smaller outlay you could buy into a large and diversified forestry portfolio, run by a professional manager.